PixelExperience-Devices/device_xiaomi_picasso/README.md

- Device configuration for Redmi K30 5G
+ Device configuration for Redmi K30/K30i 5G
  =========================================

- The Redmi K30 5G (codenamed _"picasso"_) is a smartphone from Xiaomi.
+ The Redmi K30/K30i 5G (codenamed _"picasso/picasso_48m"_) is a smartphone from Xiaomi.

  ## Device specifications